Shellyspike/Primo/Primo.Office.MyOffice_en.md

 This element deletes rows from the Table sheet.
 Includes the following properties:

 1. **Table**:
-   - Index — Index of the row to delete.
+   - Index — index of the row to delete.
-   - Quantity — Number of rows to delete.
+   - Quantity — number of rows to delete.
+Mandatory.
    - Sheet index.
    - Sheet name.